unionlabs/union/docs/docs/02_architecture/galois.md

 The current focus for Galois is production-readiness.
 We're mainly maintaining the current implementation and making performance improvements.
 After mainnet, the major roadmap items include:

+- Proof caching
 - Verkle tree support (CometBLS v2).
 - Formal verification with [Lean](https://leanprover.github.io/).
 - Groth16 proof aggregation.

+### Proof Caching

+[Proof caching](https://github.com/unionlabs/union/discussions/41) is currently in the pre-RFC stage.
+It ensures that the network does not perform redundant work and incentivizes decentralized proving, effectively using Union as a decentralized sequencers orchestration layer.